 It may not spend money on any item it is not legally empowered to do so.

-In Buckinghamshire, there are three main tiers of local government, each serving a greater geographical area and a larger population.
+In Buckinghamshire, there are two main tiers of local government, each serving a greater geographical area and a larger population.

 - Parish Councils